Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Hedger's Fair Pricing and Market Regularity

 \subsection{Market Regularity on $[0,T]$}

 Once again, we consider the hedger with the initial endowment $x$ at time 0.
-Intuitively, the concept of {\it regularity} with respect to a given family ${\sC}$ of contracts is motivated by our desire to ensure that, for any contract from ${\sC}$, the cost of replication is never higher than the minimal cost of superhedging and, in addition, the cost of replication is a fair hedger's price, in the sense of Definition \ref{def:deffi7b}.
-The following lemma is an easy consequence of Definitions \ref{deffairp} and and \ref{defsupcost}.
+Intuitively, the concept of {\it regularity} with respect to a given family $\sC$ of contracts is motivated by our desire to ensure that, for any contract from ${\sC}$, the cost of replication is never higher than the minimal cost of superhedging and, in addition, the cost of replication is a fair hedger's price, in the sense of Definition \ref{def:deffi7b}.